Team488/SeriouslyCommonLib/README.md

-# Seriously Common Lib for FRC Teams
+# Seriously Common Lib for FRC

 Seriously Common Lib is a collection of common solutions to robot problems that FRC teams face while using WPILib and Java.
 This library aims to:
 - Be fully testable.
 Every class is built so that it can be run on a development PC, using mock implementations and factories.